Legal Marijuana Now Party: Nebraska

 On April 21, 2021, Legal Marijuana NOW gained official recognition as a state political party in Nebraska, earning the party ballot access for their candidates, and allowing Legal Marijuana NOW Party to register voters.

 Nebraska Legal Marijuana NOW Party ran more candidates for statewide offices, in 2022, than the Nebraska Democratic Party recruited.
 Larry Bolinger was nominated by Legal Marijuana NOW to run for Nebraska Attorney General in 2022.
-Bolinger, who entered public work by serving a term on the Alliance Planning Commission, focused on legalization of marijuana and expanding drug courts.
+Bolinger, who previously had run for a seat on the Alliance Planning Commission, focused his campaign on legalization of marijuana and expanding drug courts.

 In the 2022 race, Bolinger received 188,648 votes, more than 30 percent, the highest percentage for a statewide Nebraska candidate running outside the two major parties in 86 years, when independent George Norris was reelected to U.S. Senate, in 1936.
-Bolinger was one of the top two third party vote-getters, in the US, in 2022.
+Bolinger, who was one of the top three independent and third party vote-getters in the U.S. in 2022, held the Nebraska record until Dan Osborn received 46.5% for United States Senator, in 2024.

+Nebraska LMNP held a U.S. Senate primary on May 14, 2024, between Kerry Eddy and Kenneth Peterson.
+Eddy, the winner of the primary, withdrew from the race in July and endorsed independent candidate Osborn over anti-cannabis incumbent Republican senator Deb Fischer.
+No LMNP presidential candidates were recognized for the 2024 Nebraska primaries by Secretary of State Bob Evnen, despite the party being ballot qualified in Minnesota, which had held their presidential primary in March.
+At an online meeting of Nebraska party officers including Mark Elworth Jr. held in June, independent presidential candidate Cornel West was endorsed for 2024 Nebraska ballots.